Ipoh’s famous chicken rice – otherwise known as Ipoh taugeh chicken rice, should be on every foodie’s list of Ipoh food to try!

 2. Ong Kee Bean Sprouts Chicken Restaurant / Onn Kee Chicken Rice Ipoh

-Some locals swear by the chicken rice here instead of Lou Wong’s!
+Some swear by the chicken rice here instead of Lou Wong’s!

 Oh, and they do have pork meatballs that are worth trying!